data center firewall

 SASE Cloud: Cisco Umbrella CASB.

-Also, for SaaS-based applications and CASB.
-You can not decrypt those on the edge firewall.
+Also, you can not decrypt SaaS-based applications and CASB on the edge firewall.
 The Firewall can’t detect if the user is carrying out any data exfiltration.

 With SASE cloud, Cisco Umbrella, and its integrated CASB offering, we get better visibility in this type of traffic and apply a risk category to certain kinds of activity.
 So now we have an excellent combination.
 The cloud security stack does what it does best: processing cycles away from the Firewall.